lch99310/Pitching-Efficiency/README.md

 ## The 2026 watch

-With the 2026 season about 55% complete, here's the starter leaderboard so far:
+With the 2026 season about 55% complete (2026-07-10), here's the starter leaderboard so far:

 ![2026 OPE leaderboard](charts/12_ope_2026.png)